 In this blog post, I am collating snippets of relevant articles, papers, podcasts etc of the work that focuses on the topic of gender in technology.
-My aim is to generate debate in the context of a critical design project & explorative workshop with the Feminist Internet.

 Virtual assistants have long been layered with human traits.
 Using market studies to justify the female gendering of PIAs, the tech industry has largely failed to critically engage with what complexities lie behind conclusions such as “People perceive female voices as helping us solve our problems by ourselves while they view male voices as authority figures who tell us the answers to our problems.”
 1

 This is bullshit.
 There’s a bunch of social stereotypes associated to this “phenomenon”.
 Consider also that women are very often silenced.
 What studies like this fail to engage with is why people feel a preference towards a female identity (not voices) in an assistant function and whether that is something we want to reinforce or subvert.